Climbing and Bouldering Mecca at Joshua Tree National Park

 But yuccas are abundant.

 Lost Palms Oasis trail is probably the most interesting trail at the park.
-It starts at a real oasis with tall palm trees and some other trees pretty unusual to a desert.
-The reason - spring water year around.
+It starts at a real oasis with tall palm trees and some other trees pretty unusual for a desert.
+The reason - spring water year-round.

 Fan palms are full of life in this lifeless desert.

-Only poplar trees with very few yellow leaves remind about a real season - a deep fall.
-On the picture below - a dried-out river bed which is waiting for the next rainy season to become full of water.
+Only poplar trees with very few yellow leaves remind us about a real season - a deep fall.
+In the picture below - a dried-out river bed which is waiting for the next rainy season to become full of water.

 Lost Palms Oasis trail brings you to a vista with stunning views of Southern California.
-You can see Salton Sea on the horizon, a result of diversion of Colorado River in 1905-1907 that filled the valley with water that has been slowly drying out ever since.
+You can see the Salton Sea on the horizon, a result of the diversion of the Colorado River in 1905-1907 that filled the valley with water that has been slowly drying out ever since.

 Don't miss a stop at the beautiful Cholla Cactus Garden while driving the main park road that connects visitor centres.